trixiahorner/Atomic_Red_Team/README.md

 <br>
 <br>

-9. In powershell, we need to return the environment to its original state after the attack.
-We do this with the *-cleanup* command
+9. In powershell, I need to return the environment to its original state after the attack.
+I do this with the *-cleanup* command
 ```
 C:\AtomicRedTeam\invoke-atomicredteam> Invoke-AtomicTest All -Cleanup
 ```
 <img src="https://github.com/trixiahorner/Bluespawn/blob/main/images/B4.png?raw=true" height="80%" width="80%" alt="cleanup"/>

 ## Conclusion
-Using Atomic Red Team to simulate various attack scenarios, we were able to observe Bluespawn's efficiency in detecting, investigating, and responding to threats.
+Using Atomic Red Team to simulate various attack scenarios, I was able to observe Bluespawn's efficiency in detecting, investigating, and responding to threats.
 This lab demonstrated the importance of active defense mechanisms and identifying potential security gaps to enhance cybersecurity posture.